-Amanda M. Richer, M.A. is a Research Associate at the Wellesley Centers for Women (WCW) and the National Institute on Out-of-School Time (NIOST) at Wellesley College.
+Amanda M. Richer, M.A. is a research associate at the Wellesley Centers for Women and the National Institute on Out-of-School Time (NIOST) at Wellesley College.

-Prior to coming to WCW, Amanda completed her MA in General/Experimental Psychology from the University of Massachusetts Dartmouth, where she conducted research on nonverbal communication, personality traits, and cooperation in young adults.
+Prior to coming to WCW, Richer completed her M.A. in General/Experimental Psychology from the University of Massachusetts Dartmouth, where she conducted research on nonverbal communication, personality traits, and cooperation in young adults.